analogsenses/source/source/_posts/2014-12-12-jose-mujica-sobriety-and-the-two-week-test.markdown

 ##Home is now behind you, the world is ahead

 This experiment has reinforced my belief in the two-week test, and strengthened my determination to lead an intentional life and be a responsible consumer whenever possible.
-Like Mujica, I believe our time is too important to spend it on disposable stuff that doesn't add any value to our lives.
+Like Mujica, I believe our time is too important to spend on disposable stuff that doesn't add any value to our lives.

 On a personal level, this is deeply satisfying.
 On a more immediate level, it also means I will never need to buy another razor.
 With proper care and maintenance, this one will easily outlive me.